This Memorial Day weekend marks the anniversary of the Colonial Fire.

 The Colonial Fire and The Niese Family

-In 1979 Tipper Niese who was operating the grocery store purchased the Colonial and became its final owner before the fateful Colonial Fire.
+In 1979 Tipper Niese, who was operating the grocery store, purchased the Colonial and became its final owner before the fateful Colonial Fire.
 The Bay 90’s was renamed the Beer Barrel Saloon.
-Neise brought together two other island icons George Stoiber and Charles “Skip” Duggan whose families to this day operate numerous attractions and businesses on the island.
+Neise brought together two other island icons, George Stoiber and Charles “Skip” Duggan whose families still operate numerous attractions and businesses on the island.

 A few years later, Niese purchased the shares from Stroiber and Duggan and became the sole owner of the Colonial.
-The bowling alley was replaced by a restaurant, an arcade was added and a dynasty was started when an eager young man by the name of Patrick Houston Dailey showed up asking to play in the famed bar.
-He was an unknown and the family had their doubts.
+The bowling alley was replaced by a restaurant, an arcade was added, and a dynasty was started when an eager young man named Patrick Houston Dailey showed up asking to play in the famed bar.
+He was an unknown, and the family had their doubts.
 He was permitted to play Memorial Day weekend in 1979.
-His songs with fun and entertaining lyrics soon made his music popular all over the midwest and for years to come until his retirement, fans would pack the facility to hear his ballads.
+His songs with fun and entertaining lyrics soon made his music famous all over the midwest, and for years to come until his retirement, fans would pack the facility to hear his ballads.

-Live entertainment continued to grow in popularity and the Beer Barrel continued to expand.
-As the population expanded so this the grocery store to over three times its original size.
-Tipper was known for his high-quality fresh cut meats sold in the local store.
-In 1988 Memorial Day Weekend the final tragic event in the Colonial History took place as in just a short 45 minutes the entire facility burnt to the ground.
-A BBQ grill was determined to be the source of the fire that destroyed the facility in a blaze that was able to be seen from over 50 miles away.
+Live entertainment continued to grow in popularity, and the Beer Barrel continued to expand as the population expanded, so this the grocery store to over three times its original size.
+Tipper was known for his high-quality fresh-cut meats sold in the local store.
+In 1988 Memorial Day Weekend, the final tragic event in Colonial History occurred as in just a short 45 minutes, the entire facility burnt to the ground.
+A BBQ grill was determined to be the source of the fire that destroyed the facility in a blaze that could be seen from over 50 miles away.

-Soon after the blaze, the family vowed to rebuild and the family sold essentials from the back of pick-up trucks and tents.
-Todays Beer Barrel stands as a steel and brick memorial to the history of the Colonial Fire.
-Opening in the Spring of 1989 the facility boasts the Worlds Longest Bar to this day. national caliber touring acts continue to appear each summer season at the facility.
+Soon after the blaze, the family vowed to rebuild, and the family sold essentials from the back of pick-up trucks and tents.
+Today Beer Barrel stands as a steel and brick memorial to the history of the Colonial Fire.
+Opening in the Spring of 1989, the facility boasts the Worlds Longest Bar.
+National caliber touring acts continue to appear each summer season at the facility.